drstearns/tutorials/src/nodeweb/index.md

 FROM node
 # set the current working directory to /app
 WORKDIR /app
-# copy the package.json file to the work directory
+# copy the package.json and package-lock.json files to the work directory
-COPY package.json .
+COPY package*.json ./
 # run npm install to install all dependent packages
 RUN npm install
 # copy your JavaScript source files